-Indeed, growing fenugreek is not very difficult, in fact, it’s extremely easy, here is what I do:
+Indeed, growing fenugreek is not very difficult; it’s extremely easy; here is what I do:

-So, just take a small pot to which you are going to add good quality compost, mix it with a little soil from your garden for example and add to them one teaspoon of dried fenugreek seeds, avoid using roasted ones since they are not going to germinate.
+So, take a small pot to which you are going to add good quality compost, mix it with a little soil from your garden, for example, and add to them one teaspoon of dried fenugreek seeds, avoid using roasted ones since they are not going to germinate.